 "The harassment began back in 2002 when I worked as the managing director of 'Edward Ware Homes'".
 EJW [statement to police]

 "During this time the company bought the entire Redland campus from The University of West of England."
 EJW [statement to police]

 Edward Ware took over the site, in good order, from the University of the West of England Facilities Management Team.

-Martin Ashmead tipped off Edward Ware about my phone report to the Dangerous Buildings and Structures Office on 24 May, 2002.
+Martin Ashmead tipped-off Edward Ware Homes about my phone report to Bristol City Council Dangerous Buildings and Structures Office on 24 May, 2002.

 That complaint was never recorded and BCC neglected their statutory duties.

 Police Officers belonging to Avon & Somerset Constabulary neglected their duty to protect public safety to detect and prevent crimes the dangers and crimes obvious and stark vandalism prosecutions already mounted: The Police owe...
 "A duty to safeguard the life and physical integrity of individuals known to be at risk" "Safer, Stronger Neighbourhoods".

 Valerie Davie MP said at the time: